BrickMMO/tasks/project-pitch.markdown

 ## Submitting this Task

-Submit a PDF copy of your pitch and your clide deck to the **Project Pitch** assignment in [Blackboard](https://learn.humber.ca/).
-You will also have two mintes to present your pitch to the class.
+Submit a PDF copy of your pitch and your slide deck to the **Project Pitch** assignment in [Blackboard](https://learn.humber.ca/).
+You will also have two minutes to present your pitch to the class.

 [&#10132; Back to Task List](/)